trueos/pkgbase-docs/README.md

 ### How can I customize world/kernel?

 The [os/buildworld](https://github.com/trueos/trueos-ports/tree/trueos-master/os/buildworld) and [os/buildkernel](https://github.com/trueos/trueos-ports/tree/trueos-master/os/buildkernel) ports each support the typical "make config" usage you would expect via ports.
 It is possible to set various WITH/WITHOUT options via this method.
+These ports are used to run buildworld / buildkernel once, and assemble the final output into a single tarball stored in /usr/dist/world.txz and /usr/dist/kernel.txz respectively.
+These are used by the other userland-* and kernel-* packages to re-pack into final form without needing to do multiple runs of 'buildworld/buildkernel'.
+Additionally it will provide single tarball files of each, which can be fed into other tools that cannot use pkgs natively.